 6) Other Materials

-Margaret Lock's new book, Twice Dead (2001) Detailed comparison about brain death issues between North America and Japan.
+Margaret Lock's book, Twice Dead (2001).
+A detailed comparison of the issue of brain death between North America and Japan.